 Symptoms of urethritis can vary among individuals.
 Many people experience no symptoms at all, especially in the early stages of the disease.

 Symptoms of urethritis in women include lower abdominal pain, pain or burning with urination, a frequent need to urinate (frequency) and sudden strong urges to urinate (urgency).
-Women may also ...more symptoms »
+Women may also experience ...more symptoms »

 Treatment of urethritis starts with prevention.
 Preventive measures include seeking regular medical care throughout a lifetime.
 Regular medical care allows a health care professional to best evaluate the risks of contracting urethritis due to a sexually transmitted disease and regularly test for these diseases with a simple swab test.
-These measures greatly increase the chances of catching ...more treatments »
+These measures greatly increase the chances of ...more treatments »

 A prompt diagnosis and treatment of urethritis caused by a sexually transmitted disease increases the chances of preserving fertility and preventing other complications, such as pelvic inflammatory disease, prostatitis, epididymitis, and ectopic pregnancy.